MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Açıklamalar

-Denetimin ileti eşlemesi aracılığıyla belirli iletilerini dağıtmak için bu işlevi çağırın.
+Denetimin ileti eşlemesi aracılığıyla belirli iletileri göndermek için bu işlevi çağırın.

 ## <a name="see-also"></a>Ayrıca bkz.